paybygroup/slate/source/index.html.md

 »» scope|purchase|

 ##### »» cost_type
-Cost type that determines whether the product_costs amount(s) are:
+Cost type that determines whether the product_costs amount(s) are for the whole group or per slot.
-- per_slot The amount is per slot claimed in the Purchase so the total amount paid to the merchant is a function of the number of slots claimed by group members.
+-`per_slot` The product cost provided is for each slot a Member commits to in the Purchase, so the total amount paid to the merchant is a function of the number of slots claimed by all group members.
-- total A single total amount so long as the number of slots claimed is in the allowed range for that amount.
+-`total` The product cost is single total amount so long as the number of slots claimed is in the allowed range for that amount.

+##### »» default_image_url
+The primary image to display to users for this product.
+The merchant default image applies if none is provided.
+Use the [CreatePurchaseImages](#createpurchaseimages) call to add an image using the API.

 ##### »» inventory_id
 Inventory ID supplied by the merchant that identifies the product